Find Your Perfect School

 Training at the Hollywood Institute of Beauty Careers will provide you with much more than just a license and a diploma.
 The Cosmetology certification, also known as the General Beauty Culture curriculum, needs 1200 class hours and is accessible in day and evening programs.
 The average full-time day student will finish in around nine months, while evening students will finish in about 17 months.

 In addition to the 1200 lecture hours, students must perform 700 hours of service or practical application.
-They are be encouraged to think and act like designers throughout the courses.
+They are encouraged to think and act like designers throughout the courses.

 Aside from the usual courses in cosmetology, you’ll learn several theories in cosmetics, including: